aaronucsd/MySimpleTweets/README.md

-# Android CodePath Week3: My Simple Tweet app
+# Android CodePath Week 3 & week 4: My Simple Tweet app

-Version 1.0
+Version 2

 Overview: Build a simple Twitter client that supports viewing a Twitter timeline and composing a new tweet.

-Time spent: 8 hours spent in total
+Time spent: 18 hours spent in total

 Quick manual notes of app usage: